How much deposit do I need for a house?

 If you miss any mortgage payments your guarantor is responsible.

 There are drawbacks to choosing 100% mortgage:

-your monthly repayments will be higher than they would be with a larger deposit
+your monthly repayments are higher than they would be with a larger deposit

-you’ll end up paying more in total than you would with a larger deposit because of the amount of interest you’ll have to pay
+you’ll pay more in total than you would with a larger deposit because of the amount of interest you’ll have to pay

 risk of negative equity

-If you do go for a 100% mortgage, you should be aware that there can be a higher financial risk.
+If you do go for a 100% mortgage, remember that there can be a higher financial risk.

 Negative equity is when your property’s value is less than the amount you borrowed for it.
-You’d still be expected to pay back the amount you agreed on when you bought it.
+You’d still have to pay back the amount you agreed on when you bought it.